CDT/blog/source/_posts/Typescript.md

 }
 ```

-### .d.ts file
-- .ts is the standard TypeScript files.
-The content then will be compiled to JavaScript.

-- *.d.ts is the type definition files that allow to use existing JavaScript code in TypeScript.
-For example, we have a simple JavaScript function that calculates the sum of two numbers:
+# Triple-slash directives
+- Triple-slash directives are single-line comments containing a single XML tag at the top of a file, instructing compiler to do certain preprocessing.
+- Example: `<refrence path="..." />` include additional files in the compilation process.
+- **Not recommended** for best practice, [see why here](https://medium.com/swlh/typescript-best-practices-slash-directives-types-and-unbound-methods-993195e1faf)

+# Modules
+Typescript modules is analogous to Javascript modules.

+In TypeScript, just as in ECMAScript 2015, any file containing a top-level import or export is considered a module.
+Conversely, a file without any top-level import or export declarations is treated as a script whose contents are available in the global scope (and therefore to modules as well).

+## Ambient modules(.d.ts file)
 - We call declarations that don't define an implementation "ambient".
 Typically, these are defined in `.d.ts` files.
 If you are familiar with C/C++, you can think of these as `.h` files.
+- *.d.ts is the type definition files that allow to use existing JavaScript code in TypeScript.

+For example, we have a simple JavaScript function that calculates the sum of two numbers:

+### Write an ambient module
 ``` js
 // math.js
 const sum = (a, b) => a + b;